 From a mathematical standpoint, percentages are a specific case of ratios and proportions.
 A ratio compares two quantities, while a proportion states that two ratios are equal.
 When we express a ratio as a percentage, we are essentially normalizing it to a common denominator of 100, which makes comparison across disparate datasets intuitive.

-Worth adding, percentages play a crucial role in statistics when describing data distributions.
-Practically speaking, percentiles, for example, indicate the percentage of observations that fall below a certain value.
+On top of that, percentages play a crucial role in statistics when describing data distributions.
+Percentiles, for example, indicate the percentage of observations that fall below a certain value.
 Understanding the basic “part‑of‑whole” calculation is the foundation for interpreting such statistical measures accurately.

 Common Mistakes or Misunderstandings